Optimal trade execution under small market impact and portfolio liquidation with semimartingale strategies

 Showing that the limiting model solves a liquidation model with semimartingale execution strategies is more than mere byproduct.
 Control problems with semimartingale strategies are usually difficult to solve because there are no canonical candidates for the value function and/or optimal strategies.
 We show that the optimal solution in the limiting model is fully determined by the unique bounded solution to a one-dimensional quadratic BSDE.
 Our limit result provides a novel approach to solving control problems with semimartingale strategies that complements the approaches in \cite{ackermann_kruse_urusov} and \cite{garleanu_pedersen}.
 They solved related models by passing to a continuous time limit from a sequence of discrete time models.

-Within a portfolio liquidation framework, inventory processes with infinite variation were first considered by Lorenz and Schied \cite{lorenz_schied} to the best of our knowledge.
-Later, Becherer et al. \cite{becherer_bilarev_frentrup} considered a trading framework with generalized price impact and proved that the cost functional depends continuously on the trading strategy, considered in several topologies.
-Bouchard et al. \cite{bouchard_loeper_zou} considered infinite variation inventory processes in the context of hedging.
+Within a portfolio liquidation framework, inventory processes with infinite variation were first considered by Lorenz and Schied~\cite{lorenz_schied} to the best of our knowledge.
+Later, Becherer et al.~\cite{becherer_bilarev_frentrup} considered a trading framework with generalized price impact and proved that the cost functional depends continuously on the trading strategy, considered in several topologies.
+Bouchard et al.~\cite{bouchard_loeper_zou} considered infinite variation inventory processes in the context of hedging.

 The paper closest to ours is the recent work by Ackermann et al.~\cite{ackermann_kruse_urusov}.
 They considered a liquidation model with general RCLL semimartingale trading strategies.
 Their framework is more general than ours as they allow for more general filtrations and stochastic order book depth.
 At the same time, their analysis is confined to risk-neutral traders.
 In our setting, when the model parameters are deterministic and the instantaneous price impact goes to zero, the case of risk neutral traders - which is then a special case to the model studied in \cite{ackermann_kruse_urusov} - is explicitly solvable.
 Allowing for risk aversion renders the impact model significantly more complicated as it adds a quadratic dependence of the integrated trading rate into the HJB equation, cf. \cite{graewe_horst} for details.